 Thursdays (6-week cycles)

-For the first class, actors will bring in a monologue of their choosing and engage in a group warmup, sensory work, and/or repetition exercises.
+Actors will bring in a monologue of their choosing for the first class and engage in a group warmup, sensory work, and/or repetition exercises.
 Peter will then assign scenes from a play for actors to develop their character work and deepen their personal process.
 Classwork includes character exercises, opening beats, physical exploration, and prior improvs, in addition to rehearsals of the scene for feedback and further development.
 In future months, actors will be assigned a new partner and a new scene to continue developing and strengthening their process.

 Scene Study with Peter Jensen

 Ready to apply?

 - This is an intermediate/advanced level class.
 You can apply online.
 An audition is required.

 - If you’re new to T. Schreiber Studio, select the LOG IN/CREATE ACCOUNT button to sign up and submit your application.
 We will contact you with the information you need to submit your audition.

 - Questions?
 Call us at 212-741-0209 or send an email to firstname.lastname@example.org so we can help.

 New to online classes?
 See what our students think about studying digitally.